gdluckpeh/cagTest/README.md

 3. Type 'aws configure' on your terminal, where you will be running your code on.

-4a.
-Type 'AKIA6BGD7GBULSZOFSAV' as your AWS Access Key ID, click enter.
+4. a) Type 'AKIA6BGD7GBULSZOFSAV' as your AWS Access Key ID, click enter.

-4b.
-Type 'f8jfYFE3hKZMo7I6jY7fH3tzsT1Ybc9tSpQTUKvT' as your AWS Secret Access Key, click enter.
+   b) Type 'f8jfYFE3hKZMo7I6jY7fH3tzsT1Ybc9tSpQTUKvT' as your AWS Secret Access Key, click enter.

-4c.
-Type 'ap-southeast-1' as your Default region name, click enter.
+   c) Type 'ap-southeast-1' as your Default region name, click enter.

-4d.
-Type 'None' in your Default output format, click enter.
+   d) Type 'None' in your Default output format, click enter.

 ## Great, now we can connect to the database after all configurations is done!
 Next, we will use the 'curl' command to make HTTP requests to a local server running on 'http://localhost:3000'.